digital-work-lab/open-source-project/docs/week_3_python_notebook_2.md

 ---

-With this notebook, you can refactor to object-oriented code, switch to a real `colrev` project and load the records using the `colrev` classes, and save changes to create a commit.
+With this notebook, you can refactor to object-oriented code, switch to a real `colrev` project, load the records using the `colrev` classes, and save changes to create a commit.

 {: .objective }
 > - Learn how to write object-oriented code